Jerk Pulled Pork Flatbreads

 This was a long post, but I want you to bookmark it if you are a pulled pork fan.

 Most of the work can be done in advance.
-It was honestly one of the easiest meals I’ve prepared for more than ten people.
+These Pulled Pork Flatbreads are quite honestly one of the easiest meals I’ve prepared for more than ten people.
 I didn’t even break a sweat which is rare for me…

 Let me know if you try this!
 I want some confirmation on how good it was.